Morris Solomon Jr.: Investigation

 The investigation began with a report to police of the discovery of Yolanda Johnson's body.
 The report was made by Solomon.
-Johnson, a drug user and a sex worker, had been bound and was found partially nude.
-Apodaca, also a drug user and a sex worker, was bound and buried wrapped up in bedding.
+Johnson, a drug user and a prostitute, had been bound and was found partially nude.
+Apodaca, also a drug user and a prostitute, was bound and buried wrapped up in bedding.
 Polidore was bound and partially nude.
-Washington, a sex worker and possibly a drug user, may have been bound and wrapped up in bedding.
-Vitela, a drug user and sex worker, was nude and wrapped in bedding.
+Washington, a prostitute and possibly a drug user, may have been bound and wrapped up in bedding.
+Vitela, a drug user and prostitute, was nude and wrapped in bedding.
 This was also true of Jacox.
-Massey, possibly a drug user and sex worker, was bound, nude, and wrapped in bedding.
+Massey, possibly a drug user and prostitute, was bound, nude, and wrapped in bedding.
 These common factors were interpreted by police to mean they were dealing with only one killer.

 Solomon possibly took the initiative to report Johnson's body in order to appear innocent.
 Police questioned him after this discovery and he gave fingerprints and a blood sample, but he gave several inconsistent statements and he failed to properly identify himself.
 He was questioned a second time after Apodaca's body was discovered and gave false statements to police but later explained that he was concerned about outstanding misdemeanor warrants.

 On April 20, 1987, he gave police permission to search his (abandoned) car on a lot where he lived.
 When they were at the premises, police noted a depression in the soil, borrowed a shovel, excavated and discovered Washington's body.
 On April 22, 1987, police discovered Vitela's and Jacox's bodies buried at a residence associated with Solomon.
 He was arrested.
 Police found Massey's body on the same lot where Apodaca's had been found.

 In the course of their investigation police had discovered that Solomon had said to a third party that he would kill Johnson over the theft of some stereo equipment and that Apodaca had visited him at his residence several times.
 It was also indicated that the sheet in which Apodaca's body was wrapped came from his bed, and that Washington had been seen following him into his bedroom.